Creative storage ideas

 You can make these hanging fabric baskets in any size, hang on bigger thicker rods for more drama, or single baskets hung one over the other in a narrow space - so many storage possibilities.
 It has been fun to see the different variations people have made to use in their homes too.
 You can use them for storage in a kitchen, bathroom, bedroom or for storage almost anywhere in a home.

-Designed and created by The Mother Huddle, you can easily sew up these storage baskets in colourful fabrics, burlap or soft vinyl.
+You can easily sew up these storage baskets in colourful fabrics, burlap or soft vinyl.

 Sewing machine and accessories